Robust subspace recovery by Tyler's M-estimator: Numerical Experiments

 \subsection{Faces in a Crowd}

-In this section we test our algorithm on the experiment of ``Faces in a Crowd'' in~\cite[Section 5.4]{haystack2012}.
+In this section we test Tyler's M-estimator on the experiment of ``Faces in a Crowd'' described in~\cite[Section 5.4]{haystack2012}.

-The goal of this experiment is to show that our algorithm can be used to robustly learn the structure of face images.
-Linear modeling is applicable here since the images of the faces from the same person lies on a $9$-dimensional subspace~\cite{Basri03}.
+The purpose of this experiment is to show that our algorithm recovers the structure of face images robustly.
+Linear modeling is applicable here since the images of the faces of the same person lies around a nine-dimensional subspace~\cite{Basri03}.
 In this experiment we learn the subspace from a data set that contains 32 face images of a person from the Extended Yale Face Database~\cite{KCLee05} and 400 random images from the BACKGROUND/Google folder of the Caltech101 database~\cite{caltech101}.
-The images are converts to grayscale and downsample to $20\times 20$ pixels.
-We preprocess the images by subtracting their Euclidean median, apply Algorithm~\ref{alg:IRLS} to this data set to obtain a $9$-dimensional subspace, and we use 32 other images from the same person to test how the learned subspace fits these images.
+The images are converted to grayscale and downsampled to $20\times 20$.
+We preprocess the images by subtracting their Euclidean median, and use the span of top eigenvectors of the solution to \eqref{eq:IRLS} to obtain a $9$-dimensional subspace, and then we use $32$ other images from the same person to test the ``goodness'' of the recovered subspaces, and we expect clearer images from the better methods.

-This experiment is also used in~\cite[Section 5.4]{haystack2012}, therefore we only compare our algorithm with S-Reaper, which has been shown to perform better than PCA, spherical PCA, LLD and Reaper algorithms.
-PCA algorithm is still included for comparison since it is the basic technique in linear modeling.
-Figure~\ref{fig:face1} shows five images and their projections to the 9-dimensional subspace fitted by PCA, S-reaper and our algorithm (which is labeled as ``M-estimator'' due to the argument in Section~\ref{sec:mest}) respectively.
-Figure~\ref{fig:face1} shows that our algorithm visually performs better than S-Reaper, especially for the test images.
-This observation can also be quantitatively verified by checking the distances of 32 test images to the fitted subspace by PCA, S-reaper and out algorithm, which is shown in Figure~\ref{fig:face2}.
-The subspace generated by our algorithm has smaller distances to the test images, which explain the better performance of our algorithm in Figure~\ref{fig:face1}.
+This experiment is also used in~\cite[Section 5.4]{haystack2012}, therefore we only compare Tyler's M-estimator with S-Reaper, which has been shown to outperform spherical PCA, LLD and Reaper algorithms.
+PCA algorithm is still included for comparison since it is the basic method of linear modeling.
+Figure~\ref{fig:face1} shows five images and their projections to the 9-dimensional subspace fitted by PCA, S-reaper and Tyler's M-estimator (which is labeled as ``M-estimator'') respectively, and it shows that Tyler's M-estimator visually performs better than S-Reaper, especially for the test images.
+This observation can also be quantitatively verified by checking the distances of 32 test images to the fitted subspace by PCA, S-reaper and Tyler's M-estimator.
+The subspace generated by Tyler's M-estimator has smaller distances to the test images, which explain the better performance of Tyler's M-estimator in Figure~\ref{fig:face1}.